 We got up early and were at the boat harbour by

-At the end of the harbour was the canal that joined it to the Saône river, and here a sign told its sorry history.
+At the end of the harbour was the canal that linked it to the Saône river, and here a sign told its sorry history.

-It was almost finished when the Revolution turned everything on its head, the lord died and the project stalled.
+It was almost finished when the Revolution turned everything on its head, and shortly after that the lord died, leaving the project in abeyance.

-In 1810 Napoleon ordered it completed at the state’s expense, but soon afterwards there were more pressing things on his mind (such as war, exile and death) and it was not until 1843 that it was finally opened.
+In 1810 Napoleon ordered it completed at the state’s expense, but soon afterwards Napoleon had more pressing things on his mind (such as war, exile and death), and it was not until 1843 that it was finally opened.